alexalbu001/ophelos-helm-chart-assignment/README.md

 This chart converts static Kubernetes manifests into a parameterized, environment-aware Helm chart that can scale from development to production.

+### Note
+The voting-app-chart dir contains the generated helm chart The voting-app-manifests dir contains the initial kubernetes manifests

 ## My Approach

 ### Chart Structure